 Net Metering in North Carolina

-Surplus electricity from your solar panels is credited on your next bill, which means you save the full value of the kilowatt-hours that get exported to the grid.
+Surplus electricity from your solar panels is credited on your next electric bill, which means you save the full value of the kilowatt-hours that get exported to the grid.
 However, your accumulated balance expires at the start of the summer billing period.
-Having an optimally sized solar power system is recommended, since an oversized system generates electricity that you can never subtract from your bills.
+Having an optimally sized solar power system is recommended, since an oversized system generates electricity that you can never get credit for on your power bills.

 We have listed the main solar incentives available in North Carolina, but keep in mind that additional benefits may be available depending on where you live.